TiraLabra/Joulu_2014-15/README.md

 ## Installation

-Including NSString+RORegEx.h allows you to send a match:(NSString*) regEx command directly to an NSString object.
+Including NSString+RORegEx.h in your project allows sending a match:(NSString*) regEx command directly to an NSString object.
+The full XCode project is available for running all implemented tests.

 ## References